 October 2021 marked my three-year anniversary on OnlyFans and I have long passed my goal of $50,000.
 Despite the drawbacks of losing people and forever losing the support or interest of Americans who hate sexuality more than they hate poverty and autonomy, I am happy with the choice I’ve made.
 I made new friends and the ones I already had became my biggest supporters and most aggressive marketers.

 And yet, people will still flock to sex work in the years to come as long as cost of living continues to outpace earnings and opportunities.
-This gives the companies benefitting from sex worker labour a dangerous amount of power.
-This is not so different from the millions earning minimum wage for powerful companies like Walmart or McDonalds, who can’t afford to quit because they need to pay rent or medical bills.
-Very few companies empower their labourers.
+This gives the companies benefitting from sex worker labor a dangerous amount of power.
+This is not so different from the millions of Americans earning minimum wage for powerful companies like Walmart or McDonalds, who can’t afford to quit because they need to pay rent or medical bills.
+Very few companies empower their laborers.

 OnlyFans itself did not promote sex workers until after September 2021, when it received massive backlash for deciding to remove explicit content from its platform.
 I was already in the middle of plotting my exit to be December 2021.
 I did what I had set out to do.
 But not everyone has the same alternative options.
 Plenty of people who had come to rely on the brand-recognition of OnlyFans (shoutout to Beyoncé) scrambled to find better sites with more reliable and tolerant attitudes towards sex work.

 Though OnlyFans reversed its decision, it was a wake-up call for everyone to not put all their eggs in one basket.
-But most importantly, it’s a reminder to others that labour issues impact us all.
+But most importantly, it’s a reminder to other average Americans that labor issues impact us all.
 Many of us are one medical emergency or missed paycheck away from homelessness or GoFundme pages.
 The math is so simple that even I fully grasp it.
 From sex work to migrant farming to retail, if we don’t fundamentally root out wealth inequality, cycles of exploitation will continue to affect everyone.

 Getting naked on the internet, for me, has laid bare just how crucial it is to set firm boundaries, speak up for yourself, and the importance of saying no. I may see the value in my time and work, but like any worker — sex, retail, childcare, service — employee, I am ripe for exploiting and lowballing.
 That’s why I live by this cardinal rule and try to impart it onto newbie sex workers and other creatives: know your worth and add tax.
 It’s a surefire way to discover who’s for you and who was never worth your time.